scarafoni/Opinion_Bot/README.md

 	/planning- contains files illustrating the outline of the program and future design ideas/issues /personalities- text files for personalities
 	/data- contains calculations and observations from experiments

+    this branch is trying to do unit test in eclipse pydev